cfw-guide/cemu.cfw.guide/_pages/en_US/dumping-games/dumping-physical-games.md

 ## Introduction

-For this method, we will be dumping a physical disk game to an SD card or USB storage device.
+For this method, we will be dumping a physical disc game to an SD card or USB storage device.
 This can take some time.

 After dumping, we copy the game over to the PC.
-Unfortunately, all Wii U disk images are encrypted, which means we need to decrypt them on our PC.
+Unfortunately, all Wii U disc images are encrypted, which means we need to decrypt them on our PC.
 Luckily this is quite easy.

 ## Requirements